aSetback/GoodBot/README.md

   This will ping only confirmed players if confirmation mode is enabled.

 /raiddate <Valid Date>
-  Sets the date of the raid, in
+  Sets the date of the raid, needs to be in the format "Mar-15"

 /raiddescription <New Raid Description>
   Alter the raid description in the embed

 /raidleader <@Leader>
-  Sets the raid leader of the raid
+  Sets the raid leader of the raid, use the player tag within the commmand

 /raidtime <Valid Time>
   Set the time for the raid start